itsmaazm/terraform-provider-hpegl/README.md

 ### Other OS and Manual steps

-1. [Download](https://github.com/HewlettPackard/terraform-provider-hpegl/releases) the respective binary zip file to your operating system and architecture.
+1. [Download](https://github.com/HewlettPackard/terraform-provider-hpegl/releases) the appropriate provider build to your operating system and architecture.
 1. Extract the provider file to:
     - Linux
       ```shell